Skip to content

 A text (TXT) record lets you enter text into the DNS system.

-At Cloudflare, these are most commonly used to demonstrate domain ownership prior to issuing SSL/TLS certificates for your domain or a Cloudflare for SaaS domain.
+At Cloudflare, TXT records are most commonly used to demonstrate domain ownership prior to issuing SSL/TLS certificates for your domain or a Cloudflare for SaaS domain.

-You could also use these to create email authentication records, but we recommend that you use our Email Security Wizard instead.
+You could also use TXT to create email authentication records, but we recommend that you use our Email Security Wizard instead.

 For field definitions, refer to the API documentation (visible once you select the record type under the request body specification).